-Scientific Focus and Rationale: Cancer Metabolism and Imaging Program
+Scientific Focus and Rationale: Cancer Biology and Biochemistry Program

-There are three research themes within the Cancer Metabolism and Imaging Program:
+There are four research themes within the Cancer Biology and Biochemistry Program:

 The DNA damage and Genomic Integrity group has a common goal of understanding the metabolism of DNA and how the processes maintain genomic integrity.